checkly/docs.checklyhq.com/site/content/docs/heartbeat-checks/_index.md

 ![period and grace](/docs/images/heartbeat-checks/getting-started-period-and-grace.png)

 ### Timer
 The check timer starts when it receives its first ping and will reset after each ping.
 If you have a check that expects a ping every 60 minutes starting at 09:30, and it receives a ping at 10:00, it will reset the timer to expect a ping before 11:00.
 If the check does not receive a ping before 11:00 plus any configured grace period it will trigger any configured alerts.
 > When a check is deactivated, and activated again the timer will start when the check is pinged, just as when first creating a check.
 This is also the case when changing the period of a check.

 ### Ping now
 Sends a ping to the ping URL.
 Use this to start the check timer when a check is first created or to silence alarms.
 ![ping now](/docs/images/heartbeat-checks/getting-started-ping-now.png)
 Ping now is also available in the quick menu in the heartbeat overview page.
 ![ping now in list view](/docs/images/heartbeat-checks/getting-started-list-view-ping-now.png)

+> Note that some __user-agents__ are blocked to prevent false-positive pings from bots. <br>
+> We're currently blocking __Twitterbot__, __Slackbot__, __Googlebot__, __Discordbot__, __Facebot__, __TelegramBot__, __WhatsApp__, __LinkedInBot__.
+> Please note that this list might change in the future.

 ### Alerting
 By default Checkly uses your account default alert settings and channels.
 You can configure any of the provided [alert channels](/docs/alerting/alert-channels/#managing-alert-channels) for a heartbeat check.
 If we don’t provide your preferred alert method, use [webhooks](/docs/alerting/webhooks) to configure your alert flow.
 When configuring a check, you can choose if it should use the account default channels or a selection specific to the check.

 > Note that some alerting channels, like [SMS](/docs/alerting/sms-delivery/) and [Phone call](/docs/alerting/phone-calls) are only available on our [Team and Enterprise plans](https://www.checklyhq.com/pricing#features)

 ## Reporting